lime-rt/lime/doc/usermanual.rst

 use the grid defined in this file.
 The file needs to contain all physical properties of the grid points, i.e., density, temperature, abundance, velocity etc. There is no default value.

+Note that this option is DEPRECATED and may disappear in a future version of LIME.
+You can get the same result in a much more robust and debugged form by using the :ref:`par->gridOutFiles <grid-io>` and :ref:`par->gridInFile <grid-io>` parameters.
+If we get rid of `par->pregrid` we will provide a utility to convert any such files you may have into hdf5 or fits format.

 .. code:: c